ChaddFrasier/PIE/README.md

 ## Installation

 PIE requires a UNIX based development environment for the simple fact that ISIS cannot be installed on Windows without a virtual environment.
 If you want to install PIE onto a Windows machine it would be easier to install the Docker image found [here](https://hub.docker.com/repository/docker/chaddfrasier/pie-usgs).
-If you wish to contribute to the repo on a Windows machine, I suggest using a virual linux environemnt and following the steps below.
+If you wish to contribute to the repo on a Windows machine, I suggest using a virtual linux environemnt and following the steps below.

 ### Ubuntu 16.04+
 1. Anaconda / Miniconda